robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     todo.component.ts
     ```

-1. Create the deleteTodo function that takes in a todo item and calls the TodoService.delete function
+1. We need to create a function that will call the todoService.deleteTodo function and then remove the item from the todoList array that is being used by the UI to display the todo items.

     ```TypeScript
     deleteTodo(todo: Todo): void {